 Announced back in 2019, Senua’s Saga: Hellblade 2 is developer Ninja Theory’s highly-anticipated sequel to its 2017 title Hellblade: Senua’s Sacrifice.

-With the new Xbox Series X and Xbox Series S console out in the wild, we’re hoping that 2021 will bring more news about what we can expect from Ninja Theory’s Xbox exclusive.
+While we’re hoping that 2021 will bring more news about what we can expect from Ninja Theory’s Xbox exclusive, it does seem that the game is still in the fairly early stages of its development.
 In the meantime, however, we’ve gathered everything we know so far about Senua’s Saga: Hellblade 2 below for your perusal.

 Senua's Saga: Hellblade 2: cut to the chase

 - What is it?
 The sequel to 2017's Hellblade: Senua's Sacrifice

 - What can I play it on?
 Xbox Series X/S and PC confirmed

 Senua’s Saga: Hellblade 2 was surprisingly announced at the Game Awards 2019 with a heart-pumping reveal trailer.
 The announcement told us that Hellblade 2 is coming to Xbox Series X, as well as PC, but it didn’t actually reveal a release date.

 Though it was one of the first-revealed Xbox Series X games, Hellblade 2 wasn’t referred to as a launch title, so we weren’t entirely surprised that it wasn’t released with the Xbox Series X/S in late 2020.
 However, now that we’re into 2021 we’re hoping to hear about some kind of release date soon.